 And as a bonus, we list out why a Gunner Kennel is your best option when crating because the G1™ works for your dog in the heat too.
 Read on.

 1. Obviously the number one rule is to keep your dog hydrated with clean water, it’s a no brainer.
 On road trips stop regularly to make sure your pet has enough water, or bring along a collapsible bowl.
-And make sure it’s fresh– some dogs won’t drink something that’s been stagnant for long.
+Be sure to keep it fresh — some dogs won’t drink something that’s been stagnant for long, and cooler water can help.

 2. Do not leave your dog inside the car without good and proper airflow (and no that doesn’t mean a cracked window).
 Even in the shade, a car can be 10, 20, even 30 degrees hotter than it is outside: the sun coming through the glass can act like a cooker. *We can’t believe we need to say this but… don’t put your kids in a kennel.